Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition)

 The work of M.~Raginsky was supported in part by the U.S.\ National Science Foundation (NSF) under CAREER award no.\ CCF--1254041.
 The work of I.~Sason was supported by the Israeli Science Foundation (ISF), grant number 12/12.
-The hospitality of the Bernoulli inter-faculty center at EPFL (in Lausanne, Switzerland) during the summer of 2011 is acknowledged by I. Sason.
+The hospitality of the Bernoulli inter-faculty center at EPFL, the Swiss Federal Institute of Technology in Lausanne, during the summer of 2011 is acknowledged by I.~Sason.
+We would like to thank the organizers of the {\em Information Theory and Applications Workshop} in San-Diego, California; our collaboration in this project was initiated during this successful workshop in Feb.~2012.
+Finally, we are grateful to the publishers of the {\em Foundations and Trends (FnT) in Communications and Information Theory}: Mike Casey, James Finlay and Alet Heezemans for their assistance in both the first and second editions of this monograph (dated: Oct.~2013 and Sept.~2014, respectively).